top of page

 Today, Nice is a popular destination known for its rich culture and perfect weather.
 With sunny days and mild temperatures, even in November, I knew exploring it by bicycle would be fantastic.
 Lucia had classes for a couple of days, so I decided to visit the city by myself on two wheels.
 Nice proved to be an ideal destination for cycling tourism!
 If you would like to know more about visiting tourist sites by bike, check our previous blog post:

-Local Bike Hire with Veloblue...
+Step 2: Hire a Bike with Veloblue...

 The first thing I looked into was bicycle rental options.
 I came across Veloblue, the local bike-sharing system, which appeared to be the most straightforward choice.
 I had to register online, which proved to be quite complicated.
 After several unsuccessful attempts, I decided to go to the office in person.
 The staff there spoke English and they helped me sort everything out.